This is the 1st article in the series: “7 reasons to choose organic – an in-depth look at the issue of organic vs conventional produce.”

 It’s virtually impossible to avoid chemicals – a child born in the last decade has been immersed in a soup of chemicals since conception.

 There are many chemicals, including pesticides, where their negative effects aren’t conclusively proven.
 In some cases this is because they’re relatively new.
 Do you want to wait 20 years to find out?

 Regardless of whether there is absolute proof, it is increasingly accepted that certain chemicals have a negative impact on our organs, brains, fertility, etc.

 You can take action to reduce this chemical burden on your bodies wherever possible.
 One way to do this on a daily basis is to choose to eat organic food and to use organic personal care, household pesticides and cleaning products.

 And it’s advisable not to get too stressed about it either!

 By reducing the burden of toxicity – and stress – on our bodies we support it in doing what it does best: restoring balance and thus health.

-Coming in May: Reason no 2 for choosing organics is because they are non-GMO.
+Read reason no 2 for choosing organics: because they are non-GMO.
 Why is this important?